McCulloch ROB R600 robotic lawn mower review

 Regardless of how many excellent features the McCulloch Rob R600 offers, two are more important than the rest.
 These are the battery performance and the overall noise.
 Thankfully, on both, the Rob R600 passes with high marks.

 Ask anyone what annoys them about mowing, other than the act and it’s likely they’ll say the noise.
 It’s not uncommon for an electric lawn mower to create at least 90dB in noise.
-This robomower’s design means it only creates 59 dB or two-thirds of the noise created by the typical mower.
+Thankfully, due to the design of the Rob R600, it only creates 59 dB or two-thirds of the noise created by the typical mower.

 When it finished or need to recharge, it’ll locate the dock and navigate to it.
-This means it doesn’t need you to monitor it for the unit to work.
+So you don’t need to monitor it for the unit to work.

 Many safety features are built-in ensuring peace of mind.
 These include collision, lift and tilt sensors which protect the robotic lawnmower from hitting obstacles or falling down drops.
 When the unit is lifted or tilted the robot’s blades stop immediately.

-In terms of security, it is equipped with an anti-theft system and a PIN code.
-This means if someone does try and steal it, they will find it impossible to operate it.
+In terms of security, the McCulloch ROB R600 has an excellent inbuilt anti-theft system that includes a programmable PIN code.
+If someone does try and steal your robomower, they will find it impossible to operate your Rob R600.

 As the McCulloch Rob R600 uses a boundary wire for navigation, getting set-up takes a bit of time.
 In the box are 150 metres of wire and 200 pegs.
 You’ll need a plastic mallet and pilers.